crramirez/xtermwm/README.md

   * Virtual desktops.

+  * Cascading/overlapping/floating windows with mouse-draggable move
+    and resizing.

-  * Tiled windows with mouse-draggable resizing.
+  * Tiled/paned windows with mouse-draggable resizing on the pane split lines.

-  * A plugin system.
+  * A plugin system for adding custom widgets, windows, and other functions.

   * The ability to run in both Xterm-like environments (Unix command line shells or over ssh) and as a Swing component for